-But where you look for a summer job will matter almost as much as what you do.
+Where you look for a summer job will matter almost as much as what you do, though.
 Naturally, opportunities will be more widely available in some places than in others, and while a job may pay well in one city, the same position may not pay as much in another.
 Minimum-wage laws and local costs, for instance, will determine how much you earn and consequently what you’ll be able to afford in terms of housing, transportation and social activities.
 More importantly, if you’re supporting yourself, location will dictate how much of your income you’ll be able to save, if that’s your goal.

 Main Findings